 Don’t Miss A Beat!
 Subscribe Now To Our New WhatsApp List To Get Malta’s Top Stories First

+Don’t Miss A Beat!
+Subscribe Now To Our WhatsApp List To Get Malta’s Top Stories First

 If you’re finding it hard to keep up with all the breaking news in Malta, we’ve got the solution you need.

-Lovin Malta has officially launched a new and improved WhatsApp broadcast channel.
+Lovin Malta’s new and improved WhatsApp broadcast channel is live!

 Use this channel to stay up to date on all coronavirus updates, political developments and other important stories as they break.